MaxCere/CHKP-Endpoint-API/README.md

 [ERROR] Authentication failed: (401) Unauthorized
 ```
 - Verify Client ID and Access Key are correct
-- Check that API key has Endpoint service permissions
+- Check that API key has correct service permissions:
+  - **Endpoint** service for endpoint management
+  - **Logs as a Service** for Infinity Events
-- Ensure gateway URL is correct
+- Ensure gateway URL is correct for your region

 **Policy API Issues:**
 ```